 - Here’s an idea that you can do with your children – have them create a vision board for the year.
 Cut/paste pictures or words of things they want to accomplish or attempt throughout the

 school year.
 You can divide up the page into sections to focus on, like academics, social, spiritual, physical, financial, etc. This is a great way to see what your child’s goals are, and to help them figure out what steps they need to take to get there.

-Most people consider this to be the pivot point between the early years and high school and want to start increasing the difficulty of the courses, independence of learning for kids, and more intentional with what they are learning.
+Most people consider this to be the pivot point between the early years and high school and want to increase the difficulty of the courses, independence of learning for kids, and more intentional with what they are learning.
 Of course, it doesn’t have to be – you can absolutely keep doing what you’ve been doing.
-Some suggestions are to start focusing more on academics and using child-interests to find more focused learning programs.
+Some suggestions are to begin to focus more on academics and use child-interests to find more intentional learning programs.

-This 4 year period is generally where classes get more specialized.
-You need to decide at this point if you are going to try and find a way to accomplish an “official” diploma from the government through accredited programs or if you are just going to do your own thing and not worry about a diploma.
+This 4-year period is generally where classes get more specialized.
+You need to decide at this point if you will try and accomplish an “official” diploma from the government through accredited programs or if you are just going to do your own thing and not worry about a diploma.
 In general, classes are divided into two sections: core subjects and electives.
 Core subjects are math, sciences, language arts, and social studies.
 Electives can be anything outside of these – special interest like photography, computer studies, business, or music.
 Get an idea of how many classes you want to complete in a year – these are known as credits.
 Credits are awarded based on the amount of hours completed on a subject or the amount completed of a course.
-This is a good time to really evaluate passions and goals for your student’s current and future life.
+This is a good time to evaluate passions and goals for your student’s current and future life.
 Planning a general overview of the full high school experience can be helpful to organize what subjects you are going to complete when.

 - Visit UniversityAdmissions.ca for more information on your options.

 - Need some ideas for high school electives?